Here’s lesson 17 of learn jazz piano

-I’ve called lesson 17 ‘Putting It Together’ because we’ve now reached the stage when all previous knowledge can be put to practical use.
+I’ve called lesson 17 ‘Putting It Together’ because we’ve now reached the stage of learning jazz piano when all previous knowledge can be put to practical use.

-This new lesson combines your knowledge of rootless voicings (lesson 15) and tritone substitution (lesson 16).
+This new lesson of learning jazz piano combines your knowledge of rootless voicings (lesson 15) and tritone substitution (lesson 16).

 We also throw the whole tone, diminished and altered scales into the mix.

 I show you how to use all these techniques with II-V-I and I-VI-II-V (turnaround) sequences.

 Then we put all this to work using the chord chart of